Skip to main content

 • Document new damage immediately with photos and notes

-• Communicate changes clearly to your insurance company
+• Communicate changes clearly to your adjuster

 • Update the scope of work to reflect additional repairs